powderedd/WineTadah_Mac/README.md

 0. If your distro is not listed above then install the dependencies.
 1. Download the latest release from the Releases page (or just clone this repo via git)
 2. Open a terminal and cd into where the script is downloaded.
-3. Run `chmod +x *.sh` (which will make all shell files in that directory executable)
+3. Run `chmod +x *.sh` (which will make all Shell files in that directory executable)
 4. Depending on which revival you want to install, run the following commands:
-- `sudo ./tadah-helper.sh` for Tadah
+- `./tadah-helper.sh` for Tadah
-- `sudo ./itteblox-helper.sh` for Itteblox
+- `./itteblox-helper.sh` for Itteblox

-The scripts must be ran as root for the time being, but that's something I'll work on.

-5. Once the installer is done, either
-- `unzip itteblox.zip && wine ItteBloxURI.exe` to install Itteblox
-- `wine TadahFourteen.exe` to install Tadah

-These should all be ran as a non-root user.

-6. Once installed, play a game and it should work!
+5. Once installed, play a game and it should work!

 # Troubleshooting
 If the game crashes/doesn't launch, try to